Nairobi fire: Gas explosion kills 3, hundreds injured – DW – 02/02/2024

 Wesley Kimeto, police chief for the Embakasi neighborhood, said a minor and an adult were among the dead, and the death toll was expected to rise.

-Firefighters were still trying to bring the fire under control around 6:30 am local time (0330 GMT), according to an AFP journalist.
+Firefighters managed to bring the blaze under control by around 9:00 am (0600 GMT), according to an AFP journalist.

 Plumes of black smoke were seen from the fire on the outskirts of the city.